CodingButter/Game-Engine/readme.md

 <a style="color:white" href="https://www.npmjs.com/package/http-server"><img src="/Resources/data-server.png" alt="Http-Server" width="25"> HTTP-Server</a>

-- Allows us to open files from the computer such as our json files once we get to that point.
+http-server allows us to open files from the computer such as our json files once we get to that point.

+Install Command

+    npm i -g http-server

 </br>